ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/api-reference/filtering.md

 In this example, we look at the filter configuration of a list filter.

-Hot Chocolate can also generate filters for IEnumerables.
+Hot Chocolate can also generate filters for `IEnumerable`s.
 Like object filter, Hot Chocolate generates filters for the whole object tree.
 List filter addresses scalars and object values differently.
 In the case the field is a scalar value, Hot Chocolate creates and object type to address the different operations of this scalar. e.g. If you specify filters for a list of strings, Hot Chocolate creates an object type that contains all operations of the string filter.
 In case the list holds a complex object, it generates an object filter for this object instead.